-Each fortnight on assembly merit certificates will be given to a student from each class who exhibits positive behaviour/s.
 Children who show behaviour above and beyond what is expected will receive a School Spirit Award.
-From 2020 our school has been embedding You Can Do It! (including Program Achieve) which links to Tier 1 and PB4L teaching.
+You Can Do It! (including Program Achieve) which links to Tier 1 and PB4L teaching.
 Every child in Yr 1-6 will participate in Rumble's Quest which will help staff obtain data on how the children are feeling about school (e.g. school Student Support Team can access wellbeing data readily to inform discussions around individual students).
 Staff will use ENGAGE to help track children.
 From 2020 our school will use Vivo to provide a reward system for positive behaviours.